buidler-labs/hashgraph-venin-js/README.md

 - ... others `TBD`

 ## Contributions
-Of course, contributions are more then welcomed and encouraged on all fronts: open an issue, update the docs or, if you feel bold enough, directly open a PR and make your case as to why your changes would benefit the libray.
-For further discussions, we're social on [our Discord channel](https://discord.gg/YavYCwfcMQ).
+Of course, contributions are more then welcomed and encouraged on all fronts: open an issue, update the docs or, if you feel bold enough, directly open a PR and make your case as to why your changes would benefit the library.

 ## License
 This work has been published under the MIT License.